AnhTaizz/AI-Driven-Resource-Tuning/PROJECT_STATE.md

 - Current phase: **Phase 1 — Historical Data Collection**
 - Current gate: **Data Gate — not yet approved**

+## Local Benchmark Strategy

+- Status: **PLANNED**
+- Host: personal workstation with **16 GB physical RAM**; CPU and usable memory are still to be measured.
+- Logical topology: **two YARN NodeManagers on one physical host**.
+- Purpose: a controlled Spark/YARN experimental testbed that produces real Spark executions and real Spark History Server/YARN evidence from synthetic inputs.
+- Non-goal: production-cluster emulation or evidence that local configurations transfer directly to a company cluster.
+- Initial capacity envelope: approximately 2 vcores and 3 GB of YARN memory per NodeManager; **NOT FROZEN** until the deployed environment is measured and verified.
+- Planned environment identity: `LOCAL_YARN_V1`; the ID becomes frozen only after its exact runtime and capacity snapshot is recorded in `docs/benchmark_environment.md`.

 ## Approved Research Framing

 - Unit of observation: one Spark application execution.